vippsas/vipps-epayment-api/docs/api/Getting-Started.md

 ## Step 3 - Completing the payment

-The user will be presented with the payment in the Vipps app where theyt can complete or reject the payment.
+The user will be presented with the payment in the Vipps app, where they can complete or reject the payment.
 Once the user has acted upon the payment they will be redirected back to the specified `returnUrl` under a "best effort" policy.

 > Note: We cannot guarantee the user will be redirected back to the same browser or session, or that they will at all be redirected back.
-User interaction can be unpreditable and the user may choose to fully close the Vipps app or browser.
+User interaction can be unpredictable and the user may choose to fully close the Vipps app or browser.

 To receive the result of the users action you may either: